emoffee/Hyonotes/AWS/BigDataSpecialty/Labs/GeospatialServer_for_analysis/README.md

-# GeoSpatial Server for Analysis
+# Create a GeoSpatial Server for Analysis

 * Create a new EC2 server and install GeoServer distribution
 * Install a geospatial dataset into the server by using GeoServer's web UI